 (i) the Ratio of the remuneration of each Director to the median remuneration Name of the Director Ratio to the Median

 of the employees of the Company for the Financial Year Krishnakumar Natarajan 30.32

 Rostow Ravanan 31.09

 N S Parthasarathy 16.85

 Subroto Bagchi 2.31

 Pankaj Chandra 2.31

 Apurva Purohit 2.31

 Manisha Girotra 2.31

 Milind Sarwate 2.31

-Akshaya Bhargava 1 7.91
+Akshaya Bhargava1 7.91

 1 Remuneration paid in GBP

 (ii) The percentage increase in remuneration of each Director, Chief Financial Name of the Director/ KMP % change

 Officer, Chief Executive Officer, Company Secretary or Manager, if any, in the Financial Year Krishnakumar Natarajan -23%

-N S Parthasarathy -8%
+the Financial real N S Parthasarathy -8%

 Rostow Ravanan 103%1

 Subroto Bagchi 0%

-Pankaj Chandra -79% 2
+Pankaj Chandra -79%2

 Apurva Purohit 0%

 Manisha Girotra 0%

 Milind Sarwate 0%

 Akshaya Bhargava 0%

 Jagannathan Chakravarthi -4%

 Vedavalli S -1%

-1 The increase is due to the change in variable plan as per 2 Pursuant to the exercise of DSOP in FY 16-17 r his new role.
+$^{\rm 1}$ The increase is due to the change in variable plan as per h $^{\rm 2}$ Pursuant to the exercise of DSOP in FY 16-17 nis new role.

-(iii) The percentage increase in the median remuneration of employees in the Financial Year The percentage increase in the median remuneration FY 17-18 is 1%.
-This has been arrived at, by comparing of the cost-to-the company of all the Mindtree Minds 2018 and the median remuneration of the cost-to Mindtree Minds globally as on March 31, 2017.
-This change in exchange rate. the median remuneration globally as on March 31, -the Company of all the
+(iii) The percentage increase in the median remuneration of employees in the Financial Year The percentage increase in the median remuneration of FY 17-18 is 1%.
+This has been arrived at, by comparing to of the cost-to-the company of all the Mindtree Minds gas 2018 and the median remuneration of the cost-to-the Mindtree Minds globally as on March 31, 2017.
+This change in exchange rate. he median remuneratio globally as on March 3 he Company of all th

-(iv) The number of permanent employees on the rolls of Company The total number of Mindtree Minds excluding subsidi 2018 was 17,552 and as on March 31, 2017 was 16,1
+(iv) The number of permanent employees on the rolls of Company The total number of Mindtree Minds excluding subsidiar 2018 was 17,552 and as on March 31, 2017 was 16,11

-(v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration The average % of increase was 6% for employees compensation review cycle.
-For the Executive Director the fixed remuneration as compared to the previous compensation decisions for each year are taken after parameters: comparison of Mindtree salaries at vario data and the approved compensation budget as per Financial Year.
-In addition the compensation revision team is approved by the Nomination and Remuneratio rs, there was no change in Financial Year 16-17.
-The considering the following us levels with benchmark the financial plan for the of the senior leadership
+(v) Average percentile increase already made in the salaries of employees other than the managerial personnel in the last Financial Year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration The average % of increase was 6% for employees we compensation review cycle.
+For the Executive Directors, the fixed remuneration as compared to the previous Fix compensation decisions for each year are taken after comparameters: comparison of Mindtree salaries at various data and the approved compensation budget as per the Financial Year.
+In addition the compensation revision of team is approved by the Nomination and Remuneration there was no change inancial Year 16-17.
+The considering the following levels with benchmane financial plan for the senior leadersh

 (vi) Affirmation that the remuneration is as per the remuneration policy of the Company.
-Yes, the remuneration is as per the remuneration polic y of the Company.
+Yes, the remuneration is as per the remuneration policy of the Company.